-Anorexia Nervosa is an eating disorder manifested when a person refuses to eat an adequate amount of food or is unable to maintain the minimal weight for a person's body mass index.
-Individuals with anorexia often have a distorted body image.
-Those with anorexia view themselves as fat or bulky in certain areas and have an intense fear of gaining weight or becoming fat.
-The process of restricting becomes a preoccupation and is often obsessive in nature.
-They may avoid what they perceive as high caloric food and meals, picking out a few foods and eating only these in small quantities, or carefully weighing and portioning food.
+In service of their distorted belief, they typically engage in severely restricting food intake.
+What they consume, how much, and under what conditions becomes a preoccupation and is often obsessive in nature.
+They may avoid what they perceive as high-caloric food and meals, picking out a few foods and eating those in minuscule quantities, or they may carefully weigh and portion any food.
 People with anorexia may repeatedly check their body weight and engage in techniques to control their weight, such as intense and compulsive exercise or abuse of laxatives, enemas, and diuretics.
 Girls with anorexia often experience a delayed onset of their first menstrual period, and most women with anorexia experience amenorrhea, or absence of menstrual periods, as fertility is highly dependent on body weight in females.

 The DSM-5 classifies symptoms of anorexia nervosa as follows: